-How can integrating Quarto’s cloud technology benefit the oil palm industry?
+How can integration of Quarto’s cloud technology benefit the oil palm industry?

 Cost-effective deployment, operations and maintenance

-Quarto’s cloud-based infrastructure frees businesses from specialised infrastructure and hardware, such as servers, dedicated workstations and wired networks.
-By extension, it also eliminates the necessary setup and maintenance costs.
+Quarto’s cloud-based infrastructure frees businesses from specialised infrastructure and hardware, such as servers, dedicated workstations and wired networks, and the necessary setup and maintenance costs.

 Reduce losses from theft